Browns trade backup quarterback Joshua Dobbs to Cardinals for fifth-round pick in 2024

 Last season, the well-liked Dobbs backed up starter Jacoby Brissett while Watson served his 11-game NFL suspension.
 When Watson returned, Dobbs was released and finished the season with Tennessee.

-Dobbs could now be in the mix to temporarily move into Arizona's starter spot while Murray works his way.
+Dobbs could now be in the mix to temporarily move into Arizona's starter spot while Murray, who had surgery in January, works his way back.
 Dobbs will be reunited with Cardinals first-year offensive coordinator Drew Petzing, who was Cleveland’s quarterbacks coach last season.

 Former Browns quarterback Colt McCoy started Arizona's first two preseason games and will likely be under center for the Sept.
 10 opener against Washington.
 Rookie Clayton Tune — a fifth-round selection — and veterans David Blough and Jeff Driskel have also been competing for a roster spot.

-Arizona made two trades on Thursday, earlier sending linebacker Isaiah Simmons to the New York Giants.
+Arizona was busy on Thursday, also sending linebacker Isaiah Simmons to the New York Giants.

 The No. 8 overall pick in the 2020 draft, Simmons has had three lackluster seasons.
 The Cardinals are getting back a seventh-round pick in 2024.